HazardDede/appdaemon-apps/README.md

 ## Running appdaemon

-Just mount your personal `apps.yaml` and inject your home assistant url and api key.
-It is vital that the auth_provider `legacy_api_password` is activated, cause appdaemon only supports this one.
-See the `configuration.yaml` of hass inside the `compose` folder.
+Just mount your personal `apps.yaml` and inject your home assistant url and previously generated long lived access token.
+It is vital that a long lived access token for appdaemon has been created and supplied via environment variables.
+See [https://appdaemon.readthedocs.io/en/latest/CONFIGURE.html#hass-authentication](https://appdaemon.readthedocs.io/en/latest/CONFIGURE.html#hass-authentication) for reference on creating long lived access tokens.

 ```bash
 # Build the appdaemon image